kelvinlimwj/kelvin-heymax-analytics-pipeline/dbt/README.md

 # dbt

 This folder contains:
 - `heymax_dbt_data_tables`: Repo for dbt build tasks for both core tables (for downstream end users) and analytics tables (scheduled views and dashboarding in Looker).
-Transformation logic and data dictionaries for each table can be found inside subfolder `models\core` and `models\analytics`.
+Transformation logic and data dictionaries for each table can be found inside subfolder `models\marts\core_tables` and `models\marts\analytics_tables`.

 - `dbt_docker_repo\`: Repo consisting of dbt docker image generation configurations into Artifact Registry